AlDub: "Tamang Panahon"

 On the October 24, 2015 episode of Eat Bulaga!, approximately 55,000 people gathered at the Philippine Arena for a benefit concert that highlighted the love team of Maine Mendoza and Alden Richards.
 One hundred percent of ticket sales (Php 14 million) was allotted for the AlDub Library Outreach Project.
 With 41 million in total tweets within 24 hours (39.4 million in 24 hours on October 24 with remaining tweets from the following day considered as counted by Twitter itself), #ALDubEBTamangPanahon, the official hashtag of the event, broke their own Twitter record as well as breaking the global record for the most number of tweets within 24 hours previously held by the 2014 FIFA World Cup semi-final match between Brazil and Germany (which only gained 37.6 million tweets).

 Once again their television rating soared, this time beating the level of the Manny Pacquiao fights, posting a stunning 50.8 percent in Mega Manila and 40.1 percent nationwide.

 And this is the only time where Eat Bulaga (if not the only TV show) broadcast the show live and commercial-free.

 Films

 Beyond Kalyeserye, the AlDub love team has appeared in two films portraying different characters separate from their roles in Kalyeserye.

-My Bebe Love
+My Bebe Lovefilms

-Their first full-length movie entitled My Bebe Love, entered into the 2015 Metro Manila Film Festival was the top grosser with an opening-day gross of 60.5 million Philippine pesos.
-By day 5 it had grossed some 214 million pesos On the 10th day of 41st MMFF, the movie had earned P322 million pesos.
+Their first feature-length film, titled My Bebe Love, was entered into the 2015 Metro Manila Film Festival and was the top grosser with an opening-day gross of 60.5 million Philippine pesos.
+By day 5, it had grossed some 214 million pesos On the 10th day of 41st MMFF, the movie had earned P322 million pesos.
 The total gross of the movie is 385 million pesos.

 At the Metro Manila Film Festival awards night, Maine Mendoza won the title of Best Supporting actress.